 Beauty and brains!
-Bachelor alum Tayshia Adams is on deck to become the next Bachelorette after Clare Crawley threatened to quit the show because she fell head over heels in love with one of her contestants, Life & Style exclusively revealed.
+Bachelor alum Tayshia Adams is on deck to become the next Bachelorette after Clare Crawley fell head over heels in love with contestant Dale Moss, Life & Style exclusively revealed.
 With Tayshia slated to take over the leading lady role, we’re filling you in about her backstory, profession and more!
 Keep reading to learn more about her.

 When Did We First Meet Tayshia?

 The 30-year-old Bachelor Nation babe appeared on Colton Underwood’s season of The Bachelor, which premiered in January 2019.
 Tayshia was given the boot by the heartthrob following their fantasy suites date and later spoke out about why she wanted a moment of privacy.

 “I wanted it to be us two only.
 It wasn’t me trying to run away from production by any means, it was just a lot of process.
 Being broken up with in front of all of these cameras wasn’t the most ideal situation.
 I wanted to normalize it as much as I could,” she told Vulture in a follow-up interview in March 2019.